GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 "The other, more subtle reason, is if they are ending this email controversy you are not going to have a cloud hanging over her administration, creating roadblocks to getting things done."

 The shift in sentiment was reflected by the steep fall in anticipated market volatility.
-The VIX index, also known as Wall Street's "fear gauge," was on track to post its biggest one-day fall in over four months and was poised to snap a nine-day stretch of gains.
+The VIX index, also known as Wall Street's "fear gauge," posted its biggest one-day fall in over four months and was poised to snap a record nine-day stretch of gains.

 Bond prices retreated as risk appetite surged across the board.
-Benchmark 10-year notes were down 14/32 in price to yield 1.8314 percent, up from 1.783 percent late on Friday.
+Benchmark 10-year note yields were down 10/32 in price to yield 1.8172 percent, up from Friday's 1.783 percent.

 * Moody's reaches settlement with U.S. Department of justice, 21 U.S. states and district of Columbia